He's Gonna Step on You Again: Happy Mondays version

-British band Happy Mondays covered the song in 1990, retitling it "Step On", with two different music videos.
-It was originally intended as a contribution to the Rubáiyát: Elektra's 40th Anniversary compilation for their US label Elektra, but they decided to keep it to release as a single, and instead covered Kongos's "Tokoloshe Man" for the compilation.
+British band the Happy Mondays covered the song in 1990, retitling it "Step On", with two different music videos.
+It was originally intended as a contribution to the Rubáiyát: Elektra's 40th Anniversary compilation for their US label Elektra, but they decided to keep it to release as a single (and was subsequently featured on their third studio album Pills 'n' Thrills and Bellyaches), and instead covered Kongos' follow-up single "Tokoloshe Man" for the compilation.
 The Happy Mondays version incorporates a short sample of three guitar notes from the original.

+The first music video for "Step On" was directed by the Bailey Brothers and was filmed on the roof of a hotel in Barcelona, Spain.
+The second, directed by Jean-Baptiste Mondino and intended for American audiences, depicts the band performing the song on a fictional Asian television programme, intercut with footage of two fans watching the performance in a bedroom.

 "Step On" became Happy Mondays' biggest-selling single, peaking at No. 5 in the UK and No. 57 on the US Billboard Hot 100 chart.
 The lyric "you're twisting my melon, man" was used for singer Shaun Ryder's autobiography Twisting My Melon.